The Historical Places of the Syracuse – Wawasee Area

 Chinese Gardens

 Built by W.E.
 Long, the Chinese Gardens featured a pagoda, bridge,and beautiful landscaping and a variey of interesting birds and ducks.
-The attraction was renowned across the mid west and received many citations from the Smithsonian Institution, and the Garden Club of America Collection (link).
-Similar gardens can be found at the Wellfield Botanic Gardens in Elkhart (link)
+The attraction was renowned across the Midwest and received many citations from several organizations including the Garden Club of America Collection (link).
+Similar gardens can be found at the Wellfield Botanic Gardens in Elkhart (link) and the Chicago Architecture Center – Jackson Park (link)

 The Fish Hatchery